datajerk/ctf-write-ups/dc2020q/mooodem/README.md

 ![](png/import.png)

 This binary is surprising large for what little function it provides.
-There's a zillion functions and no symbols--frequent fair with statically linked buffer overflow CTF challenges where they want you to use ROP.  _Spoiler Alert: echo "gung'f rknpgyl jung jr arrq gb qb urer." | tr 'a-z' 'n-za-m'_
+There's a zillion functions and no symbols--frequent fare with statically linked buffer overflow CTF challenges where they want you to use ROP.  _Spoiler Alert: echo "gung'f rknpgyl jung jr arrq gb qb urer." | tr 'a-z' 'n-za-m'_

 Reading through this was taking too long.
 Debugging with DOSEMU/`dosdebug` was taking too long.